Skip to content

 The Problem: Empty Classes Still Take 1 Byte

-The C++ standard requires every complete object to have a unique address, which means that even "empty classes" with no data members have an sizeof of at least 1.
-When you use an empty class as a member of another class, it wastes a byte for nothing:
+The C++ standard requires every complete object to have a unique address.
+This means that even an "empty class" with no data members has a sizeof at least 1.
+When you use an empty class as a member of another class, it wastes a whole byte for nothing:

 cpp